Image Description: A laptop computer with a black and white graph on the screen.

 Besides learning what makes a good graph, it is important to have an understanding of what tools will help you create one.
 There are many considerations that should be weighed when choosing a tool, such as whether that tool is open source, can it make online and/or interactive graphs, and what visual options it can make.
 For example, there can be many tools to make online-interactive maps that link to box plots, but which one will work best for your data and abilities is important to consider.
 Specifically, what experience do you have working with software, do you want to code a visualization or use an intuitive interface to make a graph?

-There are several tools or software that can be used to make graphs, a few of which are listed below:
+There are several tools or software that can be used to make graphs, including Tableau, R, Excel and Python.

 When making a visualization (graph, map, table, etc.) one must keep in mind the following: